-New and bonus issues.
-Holders of shares granted under the A\$1,000 Plan have the same right to participate in new and bonus issues of shares as conferred on other shareholders.
+participate in new and bonus issues of shares as conferred on other shareholders.

+Amendments to the A\$1,000 Plan

+Our board of directors may at any time by resolution amend any provision of the

-Amendments to the A\$1,000 Plan Our board of directors may at any time by resolution amend any provision of the A\$1,000 Plan.
+Our board of directors may at any time by resolution amend any provision of the A\$1,000 Plan.
 However, no amendment may be made if the amendment materially prejudices the rights of any participant as they existed before the date of the relevant amendment.